Gingerbreadfork/film-lens/README.md

-# Film Lens
+# 🎬 Film Lens

 A Chrome extension that enhances movie browsing with instant ratings, cast info, and insights.

+Built by me, for me—but hey, if you’re here, you might enjoy it too!
+Powered by the data from the glorious folks over at [OMDb API](https://www.omdbapi.com/), go donate to them or something!

-## Setup
+## 🚀 Setup
 1. Clone the repository
 2. Create a `.env` file in the root directory with your OMDB API key:
    ```